Falstaff Brewing Corporation

-The Falstaff Brewing Corporation was a major American brewery located in St. Louis, Missouri.
+The Falstaff Brewing Corporation was an American brewery located in St. Louis, Missouri.
 With roots in the 1838 Lemp Brewery of St. Louis, the company was renamed after the Shakespearean character Sir John Falstaff in 1903.
-Production peaked in 1965 with 7,010,218 barrels brewed and then dropped 70% in the next 10 years.
+Production peaked in 1965 with 7,010,218 barrels brewed and then dropped 70 percent in the next 10 years.
 While its smaller labels linger on today, its main label Falstaff Beer went out of production in 2005.
-The rights to the brand are currently owned by Pabst Brewing Company.
+The rights to the brand are owned by Pabst Brewing Company.

 History

 Falstaff Brewing's earliest form was as the Lemp Brewery, founded in 1840 in St. Louis by German immigrant Johann Adam Lemp (1798–1862).
 Over the next 80 years, the Lemp family was devastated by personal tragedies as it built its beer empire over the caves of St. Louis.
-It adopted its famous "Blue Ribbon" moniker quickly, as an 1898 trial proved when it took the Storz Brewing Company of Omaha to court for tying blue ribbons on its bottles and won.
+It adopted its famous "Blue Ribbon" moniker, with an 1898 trial prohibiting the Storz Brewing Company of Omaha from tying blue ribbons on its bottles.
 The Lemp Brewery company closed in 1921 and sold its Falstaff brand to the brewery then named Griesedieck Beverage Company.
 Griesedieck Beverage was renamed the Falstaff Corporation and survived Prohibition by selling near beer, soft drinks, and cured hams under the Falstaff name.
 Falstaff Brewing was a publicly traded company on the New York Stock Exchange, which was rare for a brewing industry in which families closely guarded their ownership.

 When Prohibition was repealed in 1933, the first two cases of beer made by the brewery were airlifted from nearby Curtiss Stienberg Airport to the governors of Illinois and Missouri.
 After Prohibition, the company expanded greatly.
 Its first acquisition was the 1936 purchase of the Krug Brewery in Omaha, which made Falstaff the first brewery to operate plants in two different states.
 Other facilities bought in this period included the National Brewing Company of New Orleans in 1937; the Berghoff Brewing Company of Fort Wayne, Indiana, in 1954; the Galveston-Houston Brewing Company of Galveston, Texas, in 1956; San Jose, California in 1952-1973; and the Mitchell Brewing Company of El Paso in 1956.